cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

 ### ClientState Methods

 All of the functions defined below are methods on the `ClientState` interface.
-Thus, the solomachine client state is always in scope for these functions.
+Thus, the solo machine client state is always in scope for these functions.

 ### Validity predicate